Tommrodrigues/Blog/content/posts/Credit Cards/index.md

 ## Spending bonuses

-Spending bonuses are a great way to benefit from a rewards credit card on a day-to-day basis.
+Next are spending bonuses, which are the best way to benefit from a rewards credit card on a day-to-day basis.

 Basically, for every £1 you spend, you are rewarded some of that back either as cashback, or as points.